 Earlier this month, the online-collective Anonymous stated, via Twitter, that it possessed portions of the code in question and planned to release it in support of a class-action lawsuit filed by consumers – the suit claims Symantec employed scare tactics to encourage users to purchase its wares.
 If you have the company’s pcAnywhere solution deployed, Symantec suggests only using it for “business critical purposes,” as this software is “at increased risk.”
 Those looking to stay up-to-date on the breach and what Symantec is doing to ameliorate its effects can get the blow-by-blow from the source link below.

 The security vendor said at the time that because the code is old, customers running Norton products today should not be in any increased danger of cyberattacks.
-However, the company admitted that users of pcAnywhere, which has not changed as much as the Norton products over the past few years, might face an increased risk because of the leak.
+However, the

 A patch for pcAnywhere 12.5 was released on Tuesday in order to address two security vulnerabilities that could lead to arbitrary code execution or privilege escalation.
 The flaws were reported privately to Symantec by security researchers Tal Seltzer and Edward Torkington.